Appendix 3 Definitions

 Trade in counterfeit goods

 Refers to the production, transport, storage, distribution and sale of counterfeit goods.
-Counterfeit goods are either deliberately and fraudulently mislabelled with respect to identity and/or source, or fraudulent imitations of registered brands and involve the theft of a trademark.
+Counterfeit goods are either deliberately and fraudulently mislabelled with respect to identity and/or source, or are fraudulent imitations of registered brands and involve the theft of a trademark.

 Illicit trade in excisable goods